Kernel-based Impulse Response Identification with Side-Information on Steady-State Gain: Introduction

 In this paper, we develop a nonparametric identification approach where the side-information on the steady-state gain of the system is integrated into the proposed scheme.
 To leverage the powerful framework of kernel-based identification, we employ RKHS of stable impulse responses as the hypothesis space \cite{pillonetto2014kernel, chen2018stability}, enabling the formulation of the problem for the continuous-time and discrete-time cases together.
 The identification problem is expressed as a constrained optimization where a generic regularized empirical loss is minimized subject to a suitably designed constraint encoding the available side-information on the steady-state gain of the system.
 According to the frequentist approach employed, the resulting formulation is flexible, e.g., one can address the issue of outliers by defining the empirical loss based on the Huber function and its variants.
-We show that the estimation problem, initially formulated as an infinite-dimensional optimization, is equivalent to a finite-dimensional convex program with a unique solution.
+We show that the steady-state gain linear functional is continuous on the employed RKHS, which implies that the problem is well-defined by guaranteeing the existence and uniqueness of the solution.
+For the initial infinite-dimensional formulation of the identification problem, we derive an equivalent finite-dimensional convex program with a unique solution.
 This solution has a closed-form when exact side-information is considered, and the empirical loss and regularization functions used are quadratic.
+Furthermore, we provide results for improving the computational complexity of the presented approach by obtaining the closed form of quantities used in the algorithm.
 We perform extensive numerical simulations confirming the efficacy of the proposed identification method.